homestar92/ring-lardner-transcriptions/Sick 'Em.md

 So me and Red went up to the office and sprung it on ’em.
 They seemed surprised, but said Red could have him.
 So Red wired home and got the deal O. K.’d.
 And Fogarty went with us to St. Louis.

 Before we got on the train, Red told me I’d have to do the funny work.
 I said I’d tackle it, and then I went to Pat and explained the thing to him and ast for help.
-He was willin’ and we fixed it-up that I was to room with Fogarty and Pat with Smitty.
+He was willin’ and we fixed it up that I was to room with Fogarty and Pat with Smitty.

 Smitty was in his berth, gettin’ his beauty sleep, when Fogarty clumb aboard that night.
 So they didn’t see each other till next mornin’.
 Smitty nailed me comin’ out o’ the Union Station in St. Louis.